Series 26 Outside Activities and Personal Financial Activities

 • Borrowing, lending, and private transactions usually matter because they bias customer treatment or reduce firm control.

-• Misconduct questions often reward early restriction and documentation, not optimism.
+• Customer borrowing, guarantees, and customer-asset issues usually require early restriction and documentation, not optimism.

 • The better answer usually restores visibility and control before the rep continues the activity.